 Timescale Cloud sends a peering request to your AWS account so you can complete the VPC connection in AWS.

 When you peer a VPC with multiple CIDRs, all CIDRs are added to the Timescale Cloud rules automatically.
 After you have finished peering, further changes in your VPC's CIDRs are not detected automatically.
-If you need to refresh the CIDRs, please recreate the peering connection.
+If you need to refresh the CIDRs, recreate the peering connection.

 The request acceptance process is an important safety mechanism.
 Do not accept a peering request from an unknown account.

-1. In AWS > VPC Dashboard > Peering connections, select the peering connection request from Timescale Cloud.
+1. In AWS > VPC Dashboard > Peering connections, select the peering connection request from Timescale Cloud

 Copy the peering connection ID to the clipboard.
 The connection request starts with pcx-.

-2. In the peering connection, click Route Tables, then select the Route Table ID that corresponds to your VPC.
+2. In the peering connection, click Route Tables, then select the Route Table ID that corresponds to your VPC

-3. In Routes, click Edit routes.
-You see the list of existing Destinations.
+You see the list of existing destinations.

 Create a new VPC route